aau-claaudia/hpc/docs/mistral/terms-and-conditions.md

 The feedback function is **disabled** at AAU and must remain disabled.
 If it becomes available again, it must **not** be used when processing personal data.
 -->

-## 7. Approved solutions only
+## 7. Integrations and third-party tools

 <!-- 21 -->
+Integrations are used to exchange data to or from another platform.
+Connecting Mistral to unapproved third-party models, plugins, connectors, integrations, or tools is not permitted unless the conditions below are met.

-Mistral may be connected to an MCP server  if the server is managed by AAU, approved for at least the same data classification, and governed by a valid data processing agreement.
+- Mistral may be connected to an MCP server if the server is managed by AAU, approved for at least the same data classification, and governed by a valid data processing agreement.

-Connecting Mistral to unapproved third-party models, plugins, integrations, or tools is strictly prohibited.
+- If personal data and/or data above **Level 1** is transferred to or processed on the platform you integrate with, you must also ensure that the following are in place:

+    - **Agreement basis:** typically a data processing agreement or a confidentiality agreement that covers the processing performed in the integration.
+    - **Technical and organisational security** on the platform being integrated with, commensurate with the intended processing based on the data classification level and/or the type of personal data.

 ## 8. Shared libraries